ekliao/EricLiaoDigitalGarden/src/site/notes/Eric Liao Interpreting.md

 To put this website in context, [Andy Matuschak's insight](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C) about thinking and writing notes for the self, disregarding the audience resonates with how I feel all along when blogging became a thing.
 What he says about [anti-marketing](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu&stackedNotes=z4bK6LaSBRetDzuYkeCs3A8mJ8DufTbK4o6FS), word!

-Feel free to roam, linger, leave, or interact by email (ekliao@gmail.com) or [LinkedIn](http://linkedin.com/in/ericliaointerpreter) if you have any questions or just want to connect.
+Feel free to roam, linger, or interact by email (ekliao@gmail.com) or [LinkedIn](http://linkedin.com/in/ericliaointerpreter) if you have any questions or just want to connect.

 ---
 Other Areas of Interest: